mesonbuild/meson-python/docs/reference/config-settings.rst

 :ref:`how-to-guides-meson-args` guides for information on how to use them.

-.. option:: builddir
+.. option:: build-dir

-   By default ``meson-python`` uses a temporary builds directory.
+   By default ``meson-python`` uses a temporary build directory.
    This settings allows to select the Meson build directory and prevents it to be deleted when ``meson-python`` terminates.
 If the directory does not exists, it will be created.
 If the directory